Create and issue an invoice

 Draft your invoice

 When you create an invoice (manually-collected transaction) initially, it's a draft.
-You can work through changes with your customer, adding or removing items as you scope out their requirements.
+You can work through changes with the customer, adding or removing items as you scope out their requirements.
 Draft invoices may have the status

-when they have all the required fields to be issued.Issue your invoice
+draftorready.
+They'rereadywhen they have all the required fields to be issued.Issue your invoice

-.Payment received
+billed.Payment received

 Payments, including failed payment attempts, are logged against a transaction.
-Customers can pay invoices by wire transfer, or you can turn Paddle Checkout for an invoice to let customers pay using card, digital wallet, or a local payment method.
+Customers can pay invoices by bank transfer, or you can turn Paddle Checkout for an invoice to let customers pay using card, digital wallet, or a local payment method.
 This is especially handy for lower-value changes, like adding users or modules mid-cycle.

 This guide focuses on creating manually-collected transactions.
 You can also create automatically-collected transactions, then pass them to Paddle.js to open a checkout for the items on them.